yanai101/shell-poc/README.md

 **In the react app** -we need to wrap a react render with our web component [https://reactjs.org/docs/web-components.html](https://reactjs.org/docs/web-components.html)

-we have a base web component that adds functionality to the routine - that every app is use it.
+we have a base web component that adds functionality to the routine - that every app is using it.

 to run the demo - run every app and open the shell